vionwinnie/vionwinnie.github.io/about.md

 ---

 ### Education
-I grew up from Hong Kong, attended United World College in Hong Kong and then studied at Middlebury College in Vermont, USA.({{site.columbia.university}}){:target="_blank"} I majored in Middle Eastern history and minor in Mathematics and Arabic.
-After working at Fidleity Investments under the equity research department for 2.5 years, I went back to grad school and obtained my Masters in Analytics at Georgia Tech.
+I grew up from Hong Kong, attended United World College in Hong Kong and then studied at Middlebury College in Vermont, USA.
+I majored in Middle Eastern history and minor in Mathematics and Arabic. ({{site.schools.middlebury}}){:target="_blank"}After working at Fidleity Investments under the equity research department for 2.5 years, I went back to grad school and obtained my Masters in Analytics at Georgia Tech ({{site.schools.georgiatech}}){:target="_blank"}.

-### Topics in Data Science on my radar:
-Natural Language Processing (BERT), Anomaly detection, Feature Engineering, AWS deployment, Visualization, Computer Vision

-### Hobbies
-In my free time, I enjoy playing table tennis, reading, biodynamic wine, photography, and traveling.

 I pursued a MS in Computer Science at [Columbia University in the City of New York]({{site.columbia.university}}){:target="_blank"}, in Software Systems Track.